pepkit/looper/docs/pipeline-interface-specification.md

 - `pipeline_name` (REQUIRED) - A string identifying the pipeline,
 - `pipeline_type` (REQUIRED) - A string indicating a pipeline type: "sample" (for `run`) or "project" (for `runp`),
 - `command_template` (REQUIRED) - A [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) template used to construct a pipeline command command to run.
+- `linked_pipeline_interfaces` (OPTIONAL) - A collection of paths to sample pipeline interfaces related to this pipeline interface (used only in project pipeline interfaces for `looper report` purposes).
 - `input_schema` (RECOMMENDED) - A [PEP Schema](http://eido.databio.org) formally defining *required inputs* for the pipeline
 - `output_schema` (RECOMMENDED) - A schema describing the *outputs* of the pipeline
 - `compute` (RECOMMENDED) - Settings for computing resources